2018 Deadline: February 28th

 - Background documentation and context helps judges accurately assess the merits of an entry.
 If available, we suggest including tracking reports, marketing research results, media coverage/clippings, photographs and artwork files of final outputs, and any other information that you deem helpful for judging your entry.

-- Please limit your supporting materials to no more than five (5) files, which must be combined and uploaded in a single .zip or .pdf file.
-The maximum total size of all files (.zip or .pdf only) submitted online is 500 MB per entry.
+- Please limit your supporting materials to no more than five (5) files.
+The maximum total size of all files submitted online is 500 MB per entry.